zawho/library-app/README.md

 January 26, 2023 - I am now beginning an exercise to create a "book" object as part of The Odin Project's Javscript track.
 When I finish this lesson, the object will serve as the basis for my next project, a library app.
 Additionally, this is my first project for which I am using Eslint, Prettier, and relatedly, additional Git functionalities like .gitignore.

+February 5, 2023 - I have finished the library app.
+Overall it went pretty smoothly and I ran into no major roadblocks.
+Regarding the visual design of the page, I decided to design it according to my own tastes this time, rather than trying to emulate the designs commonly seen on modern commercial sites and apps.
+Later, I will add local and cloud storage options to the app.